-No prior experience with art history is necessary, but it would be extremely helpful if you have at least one college-level English writing course under your belt.
+No prior experience with art history is necessary, but it would be extremely helpful if you have successfully completed at least one college-level English writing course.

 Student Commitment: Your commitment will require at least as much time as you dedicate to a traditional class.
 Suggested time is 3-6 hours per week depending on the week.